-- 1 Tablespoon (15g) unsalted butter, cut into small pieces
+- 1 Tablespoon (14g) cold unsalted butter, cut into small cubes

-- 1 large egg, lightly beaten with 1 Tablespoon (15ml) milk
+- egg wash: 1 large egg beaten with 1 Tablespoon (15ml) milk

-- Make the filling: Stir the blueberries, granulated sugar, cornstarch, cinnamon, and lemon juice together in a large bowl.
+- Make the filling: Stir the blueberries, sugar, flour, cornstarch, cinnamon, lemon juice, and lemon zest together in a large bowl.
 Mix together until it’s no longer dry and powdery; burst a few blueberries if necessary to moisten.
 Set filling aside as the oven preheats.
 Filling can be covered and refrigerated for up to 24 hours if needed.

 - Roll out the chilled pie dough: On a floured work surface, roll out one of the discs of chilled dough (keep the other one in the refrigerator).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
-Carefully place the dough into a 9×2 inch pie dish.
+Carefully place the dough into a 9×2-inch round pie dish.
 Tuck it in with your fingers, making sure it is smooth.
-Spoon the filling into the crust, leaving any excess liquid in the bowl (you don’t want that in the filling– discard it).
+Pour and spread filling evenly into pie dish.
 Dot the pieces of butter on top of the filling.
 Set aside at room temperature or in the refrigerator as you assemble the top pie crust.

 - Arrange the lattice: Remove the other disc of chilled pie dough from the refrigerator.
 Roll the dough into a circle that is 12 inches diameter.
 Using a pastry wheel, sharp knife, or pizza cutter, cut strips of dough; in the pictured pie, I cut 10 1.5-inch-wide strips.
 Carefully thread the strips over and under one another, pulling back strips as necessary to weave.
 (Here’s a lattice pie crust tutorial if you need visuals.)
 Press the edges of the strips into the bottom pie crust edges to seal.
-Use a small knife to trim off excess dough.
-Crimp the edges with a fork, if desired.
-(Alternatively, you can top with pie crust stars, as pictured above.
-See notes below.
-Or simply cover the filling with the 12-inch pie dough circle.
-Cut slits in the top to form steam vents.
-Trim and crimp the edges.
-Or a crumble or streusel topping would be great as well.)
+Use a small paring knife to trim off excess dough.
+Flute or crimp the edges with a fork.

-- Lightly brush the top of the pie crust with the egg/milk mixture.
-Sprinkle the top with a little coarse sugar, if desired.
+- Lightly brush the top of the pie crust with the egg wash.
+Sprinkle the top with coarse sugar, if using.

-- Make Ahead & Freezing Instructions: This a great pie to make 1 day in advance since it is so juicy – the filling will have time to set overnight.
+- Make Ahead & Freezing Instructions: This a great pie to make 1 day in advance, because the filling will have time to set overnight.
 The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Feel free to prepare the filling 1 day in advance.
 See end of step 2.
 Baked pie freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
-Prepared filling can be frozen up to 3 months, thaw overnight in the refrigerator before using.

 - Blueberries: You need 6 cups (3 pints) of blueberries, which is about 2 lbs.
 (900g) total.
 I strongly suggest using fresh blueberries, not frozen.
-The pie will be quite soupy if using frozen.
 If you decide to use frozen, do not thaw first.
-The pie will take several more minutes in the oven due to the increased liquid.
+The pie will take several more minutes in the oven if using frozen berries.